cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/use-cases/_index.md

     </div>

-9. Still in the same window, scroll down and enable the following options under **Add Prefix To Body**:
+9. In the same window, scroll down and enable the following options under **Add Prefix To Body**:
     - **Malicious** - Enabled
     - **Suspicious** - Enabled
     - **Spam** - Disabled